Mark Barkworth

-Mark Barkworth (alias Mark Lambert) was a Catholic priest and martyr (c.
-1572 – 1601).
+Mark Barkworth, OSB (alias Mark Lambert; c.
+1572 – 1601) was a Catholic priest, oblate of the Order of St Benedict, and martyr.

+Life

 Born around 1572 at Searby, Lincolnshire, he studied for a time at Oxford, though no record remains of his stay there.
-Originally raised as a Protestant, he was received into the Catholic Church at Douai in 1593, by Father George, a Flemish Jesuit and entered the College there with a view to the priesthood.
+Originally raised as a Protestant, he was received into the Catholic Church at Douai in 1593, by Father George, a Flemish Jesuit, and entered the College there with a view to the priesthood.
 He matriculated at Douai University on 5 October 1594.

 Due to an outbreak of the plague in 1596 Barkworth was sent to Rome and thence to the Royal College of St. Alban in Valladolid, Spain, where he entered the English College on 28 December 1596.
 On his way to Spain he is said to have had a vision of St Benedict, who told him he would die a martyr, in the Benedictine habit.
 While at Valladolid he made firmer contact with the Benedictine Order.
 He was ordained priest at the English College some time before July 1599, when he set out for the English Mission together with Father Thomas Garnet.
 On his way he stayed at the Benedictine Monastery of Hyrache in Navarre, where his wish to join the order was granted by his being made an Oblate with the privilege of making profession at the hour of death.